Shobhit-geek/Blockchain-implementation/README.md

 submitting this form, these data are added to blockchain in new block.</li>
 <li> Our Panel has navigation bar which contains option to see
-data from where you can see records of all registered land.
+   data from where you can see records of all registered land.</li>
-  ▪ We Use <b>SHA256 Algorithm</b> for generating valid hash of each block.</li></ul>
+  <li> We Use <b>SHA256 Algorithm</b> for generating valid hash of each
+  block.</li></ul>

 <b>• RUNNING THE PROGRAM/CODE :-</b><ul type='disc'>